D40G/qb-bbq/Readme.md

 - BerkieB for his qb-target.
 - Breadlord as this was his original idea and he gave me permission to do it instead.
+- Jason. for giving me some code to delete prop after use - Top Guy

 ## Insert into @qb-core/shared/items.lua